Variation of Hodge Structure and Hodge modules

+A $D$-module on an algebraic manifold $X$ is nothing other than a sheaf of $\mathcal{O}_X$-module with an extra $\mathbb{C}$-linear connection satisfying the Leibnitz rule.
+It would be the same to regard them as usual sheaves on cotangent bundle of $X$.
+The (proper) pull-back and push-forward of $D$-modules are defined via correspondences.
+This roughly speaking tells, it is the same as usual sheaf theory on cotangent bundles.
+The category of $D$-modules is equipped with the basic (Grothendieck 6-functor) sheaf theoretic operations on $D$-modules.

+The $D$-modules under consideration in the text have geometric origins from Hodge theory, that is they are doubly filtered $(W,F)$, they are quasi-unipotent and the three filtration $W,F$ and the Malgrange-Kashiwara $V$-filtration are compatible.
+We will consider the extensions of MHS's as the corresponding solution to the extended $D$-module, which is defined by gluing of vector bundles with connection.

 Mixed Hodge modules are defined as the extensions of pure Hodge modules.
-A Hodge module will always be polarized, that it always underlies a polarized variation of Hodge structure \textit{defined on a Zariski dense open subset} of the ambient space.
-One needs to distinguish the extension over open subsets from that to closed subsets.
-In the theory of $D$-modules or perverse sheaves, extensions along open strata of stratifications of complex manifolds is being done by the Deligne nearby functor, denoted $\Psi$ (notations $\psi_t,\ \psi_f$ are also used), by requiring a compatibility identity via restrictions.
-This leads to the definition of Intersection homology complex (see section 1) by an inductive argument .
+A Hodge module always underlies a polarized variation of Hodge structure \textit{defined on a Zariski dense open subset} of the ambient space.
+In the theory of perverse sheaves, extensions along open strata of stratifications of complex manifolds is being done by the Deligne nearby functor, denoted $\Psi$ (notations $\psi_t,\ \psi_f$ are also used), by requiring a compatibility identity via restrictions.
 The extension over a closed subvariety is explained by complexes of vector spaces via nearby and vanishing cycles maps.
-This is how we glue two vector spaces on an open and a closed subset, by the given isomorphism.
-One specific case is that of extension over normal crossing divisors.
 It is based on the question, how to describe the restriction of a vector bundle $M$ to a closed $i:D \hookrightarrow X$ and an open complement $ \ j:U \hookrightarrow X$, such that the original vector bundle becomes a pull back of the gluing of the two.
-In a more modern language, it is described as a $t$-structure on the derived categories of mixed Hodge modules and perverse sheaves, given by the exact triangles in the derived category of perverse sheaves